hwen/tag-wrapper/README.md

 ## Extension Settings

 The default keybinding of this plugin is ctrl+i.
 You can change it by adding

 ```
 {
   "key": "ctrl+shift+i",
   "command": "extension.wrapTag",
   "when": "editorTextFocus"
 }
 ```
 on your vscode custom keybind setting file.

 ## Release Notes

 ### 0.1.1
 base function

+### 0.1.4
+support jsx like environments.

 -----------------------------------------------------------------------------------------------------------